 What do you get when you cross Star Trek jargon, a decent knowledge of Photoshop, and Florida?
 Well, judging by Howard Leventhal's attempt to secure around $3 million in funding for a fake tricorder, the answer is one impressively delusional case of fraud. »

 Late last year we told you about Scanadu and its real-life tricorder, called the SCOUT.
-Within 10 seconds of direct contact to your left temple, the SCOUT analyzes, records and spits back your vitals, including temperature, respiratory rate, ECG, blood pressure (systolic, diastolic), stress and oximetry levels.… »
+Within 10 seconds of direct contact to your left temple, the SCOUT analyzes, records and spits back your vitals, including temperature, respiratory rate, ECG, blood pressure (systolic, diastolic), stress and oximetry levels.
+Today,… »

 The X PRIZE Foundation and Qualcomm are partnering to try to make the Tricorder—Star Trek's famous health-diagnosing gadget—a reality.
 They are offering up $10 million in purse money.
 This may be the most practical X PRIZE yet. »